Tommie Hoban: Blackburn Rovers (loan)

 Hoban signed on a season-long loan for Blackburn Rovers on 26 August 2016.
 He made his Blackburn Rovers debut, starting the whole game, in a 1–0 loss against Fulham on 27 August 2016.
 After the match, Manager Owen Coyle and local newspaper The Lancashire Telegraph praised Hoban's performances on his debut.
 He quickly became a first team regular for the side, playing in the centre–back positions.
 This lasted until Hoban suffered a shoulder injury that kept him out for four months.
-It wasn't until on 11 March 2017 when Hoban returned to the first team from injury, starting the whole game, in a 2–2 draw against Norwich City.
+On 11 March 2017 Hoban returned to the first team from injury, starting the whole game, in a 2–2 draw against Norwich City.
 Following his return from injury, he found himself in the substitute bench role.
 Despite this, Hoban scored his first goal for Blackburn in a 1–0 win over Nottingham Forest on 14 April 2017.
 Despite an improvement in form that offered some hope of survival, Blackburn were relegated to League One at the end of the 2016–17 season.
 At the end of the 2016–17 season, where he made seventeen appearances and scoring once in all competitions for the side, Hoban returned to his parent club.

 Hoban suffered an anterior cruciate ligament injury at the start of the 2017–18 season.
 In the 2018–19 pre–season, he made an appearance for the side, in a friendly match against 1.
 FC Köln.